 Another important fact about Butterfly dampers is that they are capable of preventing back-draft by only enabling the air to flow in a single direction making them a suitable choice for fire prevention and heating application.
 Their applications cover Oxidizers, Baghouses, Scrubbers, Heaters, Precipitators, etc.

 2. Blade Dampers

-Blade dampers are made of thin metal plates used to or regulate the air flow inside air handling equipment like HVAC systems, chimneys and ducts.
-Opposed blade dampers have blades that move in the opposite directions.
-Blade dampers are designed for an amazing metering and control.
+Blade dampers are made of thin metal plates used to or regulate the airflow inside air handling equipment like HVAC systems, chimneys and ducts.
+Opposed blade dampers have blades that move in opposite directions.
+Blade dampers are designed for amazing metering and control.
 They are equipped with greater strength, superior sealing capacity and produce less noise.

 3. Guillotine Dampers

-Guillotine dampers are best known for its capability to provide the best seal possible.
+Guillotine dampers are best known for their capability to provide the best Seal possible.
 They are kept in a place to completely block the airflow and it can be used at any place where proper isolation is required for regular maintenance or entry to a duct behind a media source.

 4. Louver Dampers

 This type of dampers is particularly used for its quick response time and strong air blocking properties.
 These dampers typically use flat blades on hinges to fill any size of duct.
 They are one of the most frequently used HVAC dampers.